 Where to see the Northern Lights

 Aberdeen and Aberdeenshire is no stranger to a visit from the Northern Lights.
-Check out this blog to discover the best places to see the magical aurora borealis!
+Check out this blog to discover the best places to see the magical aurora borealis this winter!

 The Northern Lights are a natural phenomenon which many regard as the 'Holy Grail of skywatching', where the sky turns shades of green and blue as waves of light dance above us.
 The magnificent light show is caused by the Sun hurling energised particles into Earth's upper atmosphere at speeds up to 45 million mph, where Earth's magnetic field redirects the particles towards the North Pole creating this mesmerising atmosphere.